w3c/w3c-website/README.md

 Submitted issues are triaged and then actioned by the W3C team.

-If you may not sign up to GitHub, please write to public-website-redesign@w3.org ([publicly archived](https://lists.w3.org/Archives/Public/public-website-redesign/) mailing list).
+If you are not able to sign up to GitHub, please write to public-website-redesign@w3.org ([publicly archived](https://lists.w3.org/Archives/Public/public-website-redesign/) mailing list).

 ## W3C website